metacpan/metacpan-cpan-extracted/distros/R/RF-Antenna-Planet-MSI-Format/README.md

 This package reads and writes antenna radiation patterns in Planet MSI antenna format.

 Planet is a RF propagation simulation tool initially developed by MSI.
 Planet was a 2G radio planning tool which has set a standard in the early days of computer aided radio network design.
-The antenna pattern file and the format which is currently known as ".msi" format or .msi-file has become a standard.
+The antenna pattern file and the format which is currently known as the ".msi" format or an msi file has become a standard.

 # CONSTRUCTORS